 Translation of chat: “Her: Proud of you.
 Let me free you of one chore, so you can do rest.
 I will clear your doubt, is it right? <shares LMS screenshot>.
 Now breathe if I’m your favorite.
 Thank you.
 Me: Hmm Thanks lol”

 Around 1.5 month later from the above event, I was kicked out from the official group for pointing out errors in study material along with screenshots and code example to support my claim.
-Seeing this, three members from my group raised their voice against it and they were kicked out too.
+Seeing this, four members from my group raised their voice against it and they were kicked out too., see transcription and context in alt.

 Just few days later I observed that the group members who were kicked out seemed very nonchalant and they refused to email higher authorities regarding this.
 They were nonchalant on other issues and the ones that will happen in future too.